IBM/event-streams/_2019.2.1/05-replication/01-about-replication.md

 You can deploy multiple instances of {{site.data.reuse.long_name}} and use the included geo-replication feature to synchronize data between your clusters that are typically located in different geographical locations.
 The geo-replication feature creates copies of your selected topics to help with disaster recovery.

 Geo-replication can help with various service availability scenarios, for example:
-* Supporting your high availability and disaster recovery plans: you can set up geo-replication to support your high availability and disaster recovery architecture, enabling the switching to other clusters if your primary ones experience a problem.
+* Supporting your disaster recovery plans: you can set up geo-replication to support your disaster recovery architecture, enabling the switching to other clusters if your primary ones experience a problem.
 * Making mission-critical data safe: you might have mission-critical data that your applications depend on to provide services.
 Using the geo-replication feature, you can back up your topics to several destinations to ensure their safety and availability.
 * Migrating data: you can ensure your topic data can be moved to another deployment, for example, when switching from a test to a production environment.